kchar601/courseManager/README.md

-# Course Manager - A Simple Web-Based Classroom Management System
+# Course Manager Application
-## Course Manager is a web-based platform designed for teachers and students to seamlessly manage courses, enrollments, and user profiles.
-Built using Spring Boot for the backend and Vanilla JavaScript for the frontend, the system offers easy-to-navigate dashboards for both students and teachers, allowing users to create, update, and manage courses, as well as enroll in or drop courses.
+## This is a full-stack web application designed to manage student enrollment in courses, primarily focused on student and teacher interactions.
+The platform allows teachers to create and manage courses, while students can view, enroll, and drop courses.
+Both students and teachers have distinct dashboards and capabilities.

 ### Key Features:

-- Teacher Dashboard: Teachers can create, edit, and delete courses, manage class details, and view all their assigned courses.
+- User Authentication: Email-based login system.
+Once logged in, users are assigned roles (student or teacher) to access their respective functionalities.
-- Student Dashboard: Students can browse available courses, enroll, and drop courses with real-time updates on their enrollment status.
+- Course Management for Teachers: Teachers can create, update, and delete courses, as well as view students enrolled in their courses.
-- User Authentication: Secure login system that directs users to specific dashboards based on their roles (Teacher or Student).
+- Student Enrollment: Students can browse available courses, enroll in them, and drop courses if necessary.
-- Profile Management: Users can update their personal information, including their first name, last name, and email.
+- Role-Based Access: While the system identifies user roles (student or teacher), role access is managed primarily through frontend navigation and basic session checks.
-- Course Enrollment: Students can view available courses, enroll, and track their current enrollments, while teachers manage class rosters.
+- Frontend: Built with vanilla JavaScript and fetch API for communication with the backend.

-### Technologies Used:
+- Backend: RESTful API using Spring Boot and PostgreSQL for data persistence.

-- Backend: Spring Boot with Java, JPA for data persistence
+### Endpoints Overview:
-- Frontend: HTML, CSS, Vanilla JavaScript
+- User Management: Login, retrieve, and update user profiles.
-- Database: PostgreSQL
+- Course Management: Create, update, and delete courses, view courses by teacher or student.
-- User Authentication: Role-based authentication with localStorage for session management
+- Enrollment Management: Enroll in or drop courses, check enrollments by student.

 ### Getting Started:

-- Clone the repository: git clone <repo-url>
+- Clone the repository: git clone https://github.com/kchar601/courseManager
 - Configure your database in the application.properties file.
 - Run the Spring Boot application.
 - Visit the homepage and sign in as a teacher or student to explore features.